RobertoRestrepo1996/olimac-task-frontend/README.md

 ```

 #FRONTEND:
-1. in the to-do-list folder run:
+1. in the olimac-task-frontend folder run:
 ```
 npm install
 ```